 - SendGrid—real-time email push technology for transactional messaging applications

 - Stripe—real-time payment push technology for driving commerce applications

 - GitHub—real-time infrastructure push technology to orchestrate systems

 - Slack—real-time chat and message push technology for orchestrating collaboration

 Benefits of Event-Driven Architecture

-Better data for your customers – Real-time data means that they have access to more accurate data and can make better business decisions for their enterprise.
-This gives additional opportunity for growth and to develop themselves as the expert and authority of that data to their clients.
+- Better data for your customers: Real-time data means that they have access to more accurate data and can make better business decisions for their enterprise.
+This gives additional opportunities for growth and to develop themselves as the expert and authority of that data to their clients.

 If you are interested in finding more use cases and other API providers that are excelling in their event-driven architecture, check out the API Gallery.

-Axway believes in investing in the development, expertise and support of the critical event-driven architecture world including recently acquiring Streamdata.io.
-By bringing in Streamdata.io into the Axway family we add capabilities to AMPLIFY that will support our customers in their digital transformation journey and adoption.
-The addition of event-driven API support coupled with Axway microservices and service mesh will advance our customers capabilities and help them reach their goals of truly operating event-driven architecture so they can provide their clients’ real-time data efficiently.
+Axway recently acquired Streamdata.io, adding capabilities to AMPLIFY that will support customers in their digital transformation journey and adoption.
+The addition of event-driven API support coupled with Axway microservices and service mesh will advance our customers’ capabilities and help them reach their goals of operating event-driven architecture so they can provide their clients’ real-time data efficiently.

 Read the eBook to learn how to modernize your IT infrastructure with APIs.